googkit/googkit/README.markdown

 Tips
 ----
 ### Changing Namespace of Main Class
-If you want to change the default namespace of Main class (com.mycompany.Main), change `main_namespace=` in the config file.
+If you want to change the default namespace of Main class (`foo.Main`), change `main_namespace=` in the config file.

 After changing, don't forget to apply changes and update dependency information.